kragen/dernocua/text/electrolytic-2d-cutting.md

     material at different times and etched to varying depths.
 These “stamps” can be made in many different ways, including engraving or etching a solid metal or graphite surface, and bending wire.
-A soft wire brush is another candidate cathode.
+A soft wire brush is another candidate cathode, as in brush electroplating.
 The roller approach and the seal approach can be combined in a rolling seal.
 A wire or metal tape can be used to etch a straight line of variable length all at once, either by hand or under the control of a